'Alexis will come back & prove you wrong!' - Solskjaer hints Sanchez still has big role to play for Man Utd | Goal.com

 The Chilean joined the Italian giants on a season-long loan deal back in August, but he still has two years left to run on his current contract at Old Trafford.

+Sanchez has only scored once in seven appearances for Inter, with niggling injuries and fitness issues restricting his contribution.

+The 31-year-old's first year at United was blighted by similar issues, as he failed to replicate the same form he showed on a consistent basis while on Arsenal's books.

-Sanchez has been tipped to secure a permanent move away from Manchester at the end of the season, but Solskjaer is adamant that he still has a future at the club.
+Sanchez had been tipped to secure a permanent move away from Manchester at the end of the season, but Solskjaer is adamant that he still has a future at the club.

 He told a press conference on Tuesday: "Alexis will come back in the summer and will prove youse all wrong."